Alan Cross’ Frequently Asked Questions:

 Q: Can you listen to my music and tell me what you think?

+A: I get hundreds of submissions every week, so I’ll try but there’s no guarantee.
 Q: Are any Ongoing History shows available for on-demand listening?

 A: Yes, slowly.
 In February 2017, we began offering Ongoing History shows as podcasts through iTunes and other podcast outlets.
 Most of the music has been edited out (here’s why) but so far, the reaction has been very positive.
 We’ll continue to add podcasts as fast as we can.
 We’d like to be able to offer full shows for on-demand listening through a stream, but like I said, regulatory hurdles make it difficult.